pgampe/uni-deskprog-projekt/README.md

 Current Problems
 ----------------

- * List of active pieces needs to be updated if a player chooses not to move out on six (easy)
  * Missing collision detection and actually kicking out players (medium)
  * And game positions are properly off and might need some special handling (easy)
  * Concept for automatic player moves (medium)